Director, HRC Global

 Department: Public Education and Outreach

-As Director of Global Engagement at the Human Rights Campaign, Ty Cobb works to advance equality for LGBT people around the world.
-Ty oversees HRC's work strengthen the global equality movement.
+As Director of HRC Global, Ty Cobb works to advance equality for LGBT people around the world.
 Much of his work focuses on collaborating with international LGBT organizations and leaders; exposing U.S. individuals and organizations exporting homophobia and transphobia abroad; and ensuring that the U.S. government is fulfilling its commitment to support the human rights of LGBT people across the globe.

 Ty began his professional career as an associate attorney at Bracewell & Giuliani in Dallas and then Sidley Austin in Washington, D.C.
 He received his bachelor's degrees at the University of Texas at Austin and his law degree from the University of Texas School of Law.
 He is a member of the Victory Fund's Campaign Board and serves as a mentor with the Point Foundation.